 Don’t Miss Out on Free Advice!

-If you want to know what your home is worth, ask a real estate agent you trust for a free comparative market analysis.
-A true pro puts service above sales and takes time to explain your options so you can make the decision that’s right for you.
+If you want to know how to accurately determine your home’s value, ask for a free comparative market analysis from a real estate agent you trust.
+A true pro puts service above sales and takes time to explain your options.
+Then you can make the decision that’s right for you.

-Looking for a go-getter to help you get the best price for your home?
-Check out Dave’s nationwide network of real estate Endorsed Local Providers (ELPs).
-Your ELP is a high-octane expert whose dedication to top-notch service has earned Dave’s seal of approval.
+Looking for an agent to help you find the best price for your home?
+Check out Dave’s nationwide network of recommended real estate Endorsed Local Providers (ELPs).
+Your ELP is a high-octane expert who has earned Dave’s seal of approval and is dedicated to top-notch service.
 Find the agents Dave recommends in your area today!